paravsingla/paravsingla.github.io/_posts/2018-08-21-none-of-this-will-matter.md

 I was a kid who came from a town with a population of 50,000.
 In India, that makes for a very small town.
 My high school class had a strength of 40.
 I made it to state level in sports and ten people knew about it.
 My facebook profile picture had 9 likes on it, and that was back when facebook was the cool thing.

-And Bam! a couple months later, the same kid whom nobody had given a shit about his whole life was standing in an arena surrounded by at least a couple hundred people, all chanting the name of his team.
+And Bam! a couple months later, the same kid whom nobody had given a shit about his whole life was standing in a jam packed arena surrounded by a few hundred people, all chanting the name of his team.
 Why wouldn't it be the most exhilarating experience of his life.

 We were setting up the bot, doing a precursory check.
 Our opponents were final year students.
 They were calm.
 It looked like they meant business.
-It was then I noticed that he hadn't anticipated this crowd too.
+It was then I noticed that my friend hadn't anticipated this crowd too.
 He was shaking more than me.
 I offered to control the bot.
 He hesitantly handed me the controller.
 I used the same trick to calm myself down that I use everytime.
 "None of this will matter in a few years", I told to myself.
 "Nobody will remember how bad you sucked."

 But its hard to convince yourself that when there are hundreds of people chanting the name of your team and your college.
 Home crowd 'advantage'.
 I mess up even my favorite songs if I have to play them for people to this date.
 So no doubt, I sucked pretty bad.
 Regardless, we had won.
 And since we wouldn't stop shouting after the match, they kicked us out of there.
 So there we were - in the middle of the road, our bodies shaking, and our heads still trying to process what had happened.

 A guy approached us, asking for a picture.
 I looked at my friend.
 We thought he was from another college.
 We somehow managed to pose for a decent photograph.
 We talked for a while and then while leaving, we exchanged names.
 His sounded vaguely familiar, but I didn't care.

-A friend of mine who had seen us later told me that the guy was an alumnus, and he was somebody.
+A friend of mine who had seen us later told me that the guy was an alumnus, and he was the founder of a really cool startup.

 It is 2018 now.
 Almost four years have passed since the day, but I remember it like it was yesterday.
 At some point between now and then, I abandoned the aforementioned technique to calm myself down.
 Because the truth is, while nobody did remember how bad I sucked (except my friends), it has been a few years and it still matters.